norcalbiostat/ADS/_todo.md

 * Effort based grading like S20
     - Where to show grid to students? -> Individual student repo containing R data set of assignments, grades, and % effort.
 Single RMD file that creates a nice table for them when they knit.

-* class credit for hosting community coding?
+* class credit for hosting community coding

 * github classroom
     - ISLR assignments in separate repos like last time